 The Company sets the amount of capital in proportion to risk.
 The Company manages the capital structure and makes adjustments to it in the light of change in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may adjust the amount of dividend paid to the shareholder, return on capital to shareholder or issue new shares.

 Fair value

-The fair value of the financial assets and liabilities of the Company approximate their carrying values.
+The fair value of the financial assets and liabilities of the Company approximate their carrying values as of the reporting date.

 5 General and administrative expenses